 Wash the snails with lime juice or grape juice and be sure it is rid of its slimy fluid.
 The periwinkle (isam) are usually cleaned by the sellers, you just need to wash.

-Just go ahead and start parboiling the meat with all the necessary ingredients.
-(2 cubes of knoor, half cup of sliced onions, salt and other spice of choice)
+Just go ahead and start parboiling the meat with all the necessary ingredients (2 cubes of knorr, half cup of sliced onions, salt and other spice of choice)

-Some people wash the water leaves before slicing them while other choose to slice them before washing; I prefer the later.
+Some people wash the water leaves before slicing them while others choose to slice them before washing; I prefer the latter.
 Slice and wash the water leaves and set aside in a plastic sieve to make sure that water is properly drained away.

-Most people don’t like trace of water in their afang soup, that can be easily arrange, just try to squeeze the waterleaves tightly before you add them to the soup.
+Most people don’t like a trace of water in their afang soup, that can be easily arranged, just try to squeeze the water leaves tightly before you add them to the soup.

 That is how to prepare afang soup, it can be served with fufu, eba, pounded yam, wheat.
 Any nice soft drink would be a welcome addition.